tomfanara/AgenticDaprDemo/README.md

 - Multi-Agent Pattern:

 ### Agentic Architecture with MicroAgents
 The following diagram illustrates the scope of the demo and overall architecture.
-It is not a production worthy system as gateways, authorization, encryption and real business domains are omitted for purposes of clarity.
+It is not a production worthy system as gateways, authorization, encryption and core business domains are omitted for purposes of clarity.

 ![Alt text](agentic-architecture.png "agentic architecture image for demo")
 # 5. Installation